truongmanhsang/popcorn-api/README.md

 # Known Issues
 The issues are listed in the code with a 'TODO'.
-- In the client, sorting my trending (Go ask the .sh developers).
 - Kat scraping gets stuck if kat.cr times out at getting the 'totalPages'.

 # Versioning